This is today’s ABA when starting therapy with an autistic person, especially one who routinely engages in problem behavior.

 The path to a joyous lifestyle for families with autistic persons is paved with skills.
 The big pavers are play/leisure skills, communication, toleration, and cooperation.
 Once these are set, the branching paths are endless.
 Today’s ABA process continues by replacing the behavior revealed in the empowerment phase with an easier one that will be better received by others.
 The process involves gradually introducing ambiguity as to whether the new communication skill will work and by stretching the periods of cooperation.
 The pace and aims of this treatment process are continually informed by feedback provided by the autistic person, both in terms of what they say and do.
 Gone are the days of working through problem behavior and negative emotional responses—those are indictors that the treatment process needs to be adjusted, and not at the team meeting, but at that moment.

 This treatment process is one in which the starting point is a happy, relaxed, and engaged autistic person.
 The themes of I see you, I hear you, I understand you, and I am here for you persist throughout the entire process.
 It bears repeating that there is no obligation to teach while children are upset in any way or under any duress.
-Hasty efforts at promoting compliance or determining the developmental status of an autistic person are not championed in this process.
+Hasty efforts at promoting compliance or assessing the developmental status of an autistic person are not championed in this process.
 That which is championed is establishing trust, engagement, authenticity, and agency.
 Cooperation in shared experiences follows.
 Acknowledged in this process is that skills will be learned both during therapist-, teacher-, and parent-led times as well as during times in which the autistic person is leading.
 Also recognized is the understanding that developmental assessment is best undertaken once trust and persistence in difficult tasks has been established.

 Today’s ABA is trauma-informed.
 It is to be assumed that any person in the care of a behavior analyst for problem behavior has experienced multiple adverse events, with many exceeding the criteria for acknowledging that trauma has been experienced.
 By learning through listening; by enriching therapeutic contexts; by building and maintaining trust; by following one’s lead; by relying on personalized contexts in which people are happy, relaxed, and engaged; by listening to communication bids; by not working people through noncompliance or emotional duress; by allowing people to walk away; by making decisions based on performance; and by teaching from joy; today’s ABA is trauma-informed.